1. Plitvice Lakes

 Every tour through Croatia includes its most beautiful natural attraction - Plitvice Lakes (abbreviated Plitvice).
 Located in the heart of Croatia, Plitvice is a destination of all Croatian tourist buses and individuals who explore this beautiful country.

 If you plan to visit Plitvice, I recommend reserving at least one day for it.
-The best option is to arrive there at 8 am when the Park opens (opening time may vary slightly depending on season).
+The best option is to arrive there at 8 am when the Park opens (opening time may vary slightly depending on the season).
 My bet is you will not want to leave before closing time.
 Many individuals or groups book a night accommodation somewhere in or near the Park, so they can enjoy multi-day visit.

 The park attractions include beautiful waterfalls (Milinovacki waterfall, Big waterfall, Milka Trnina Cascades etc.), viewport of the lakes and flora and fauna.
 Proposed tours include electric boat and train rides and walking around the lakes.